Hearing aid battery safety

 Storing your disposable hearing aid batteries safely

 Now that you know, you can see why it’s important to keep your hearing aid batteries safe from little hands or inquisitive pets.
-If you have small children or animals in your house, it’s important to find a safe place to store your batteries.
+It’s important to find a safe place to store your batteries.
 Here are some dos and don’ts:

 How to properly discard your batteries